mpriessner/ChemStructLLM_/ai_doc/LLM_Structure_Elucidator_Workflow.md

 # LLM Structure Elucidator Execution Flow Analysis

 This document provides a detailed analysis of the execution flow when running `run.py` in the LLM Structure Elucidator application.
-It identifies the sequence of file imports, initialization steps, potential issues, and breaking points to help with troubleshooting.
+It identifies the sequence of file imports, initialization steps, and key components.

 ## 1. Entry Point: `run.py`